zavoloklom/material-design-iconic-font/README.md

 v2.0.0:
 - add new Google icons;
 - remove duplicated icons to reduce font size;
-- resort and rename icons for better search;
+- resort and rename icons for better search (no backward compatibility with old icon names);
+- no support for IE7-8 (remove eot and svg font files);
 - change icon-prefix to 'zmdi-' for capability with Angular JS;
 - add 'fixed-width', 'list' and 'stack' classes;
 - add "!default" to sass variables;